ChangeCapability/CC-Website/README.md

 ## About

-Change Capability partners with leaders to move faster and smarter through change — strengthening leader renewal and wellbeing, building swift trust, and bringing out the best in people through sustainable adaptability.
+We partner with leaders to build high performance sustainability — the kind that strengthens people, adaptability, culture and results.
+Using approaches grounded in change psychology, resilience and neuroscience, we enable you to move faster and smarter through change, build swift trust and bring out the best in people.

 ## Services